-In addition to the components of English 7, this class will focus on nonfiction and multi-genre writing with an emphasis on research and the writing process.
+In addition to all of the components of English 7, this class focuses on nonfiction and multi-genre writing with an emphasis on research and the writing process.
 The texts chosen for this class have a humanistic or multi-cultural focus.
 We will develop our critical thinking skills through research, discussion, and analysis.
+To sign up for this class, be sure to complete the honors application.